phorus-group/mapper/README.md

 <a href='https://gitlab.com/phorus-group/public/development/libraries/mapper/-/pipelines?ref=main'><img src='https://gitlab.com/phorus-group/public/development/libraries/mapper/badges/main/pipeline.svg'></a>
 [![GitLab license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)

-Mapper that allows you to transform one object to another, or update an object based on the properties of another.
+Mapper that allows you to transform an object to another, or update an object based on the properties of another.

-The conversion is done using reflection, mapping properties with the same name and considering extra options like:
+The conversion is done through reflection and will map any properties with the same name in original object and the target class.
+It will also consider extra options like:
 `exclusions`, `mappings`, `functionMappings`, and `@MapFrom` annotations.

-All functionality can be accessed via the following extension functions: `Any.mapTo<Type>()`, `Any.mapToClass<Type>()`, and `Any.updateFrom(object)`.
+All the functionality can be accessed via the following extension functions: `Any.mapTo<Type>()`, `Any.mapToClass<Type>()`, `Any.updateFrom(object)`, and `Any.updateFromObject(object)`.
 To learn more, see [Getting started](#getting-started).

 ### Notes